 An appeal may relate to the candidate portfolio or the candidate assessment or reassessment.

 Details of the appeal should be sent in writing to the following address: The Building Centre, 26 Store Street, London, WC1E 7BT.
-Alternatively, they may be emailed to: email@example.com .
+Alternatively, they may be emailed to: firstname.lastname@example.org .
+If the candidate chooses to email an appeal, they must add ‘Appeal’ to the subject header and mark it for the attention of the Scheme Manager.

-Full details of the appeal, the preferred method of contact, any information regarding any previous attempt to resolve this matter, and the preferred solution should be included.
+The preferred method of contact, any information regarding any previous attempt to resolve this matter, and the preferred solution should be included.

 We will acknowledge any appeal as soon as possible, giving an indication of how long we need to investigate the matter.
 We aim to provide this acknowledgment within a maximum of 48 hours.
 We may need to contact the person raising the complaint or the examiner for further details or to investigate further.